 A Caltech education requires not just the depth of an option (major), but also considerable breadth in basic science, humanities, and social science.
 Caltech’s core curriculum prepares students for the interdisciplinary nature of contemporary research in science and technology and positions Caltech graduates for leadership roles in academia and industry.
 Significant study in the humanities and social sciences is an important component of Caltech’s core curriculum, giving our alumni the ability to navigate the societal, political, and economic factors that influence (and are influenced by) their work.

 Caltech's core curriculum for the class entering in fall 2013 will include the following requirements.
 Additional terms of mathematics and physics may be required by specific Options.
-Please note that the class entering in fall 2012 will have slightly different requirements.

 - three terms (27 units) of mathematics